kinsta-content/node-js-photo-sharing-app/Chapters/03 - Chapter 3/README.md

-# 3.1 Starting our Photo Sharing Project
+# 3.1 Starting Our Photo Sharing Project

 Since this is not a course on frontend web design, we are going to take a shortcut and download a prebuilt HTML website template.
 Head over to https://html5up.net/multiverse and click download.

 This template looks pretty nice and will work for us.
 But it does use jQuery, which is a popular JavaScript library which is getting old.
 Its a bit of a legacy framework.

 I wouldn't recommend using jQuery on a new website project and I'd suggest you research alternative for an app running on your live production website.
 We're using this template to speed things along.
-We'll be able to focus on learning node.js and the backend development tasks.
+We'll be able to focus on learning Node.js and the backend development tasks.

 This template will be our basic starting point for our photo-sharing application.